-Assessment in the Secondary section is both continuous and cumulative and takes a variety of forms - both formative and summative.
-What is important to note is that students must be aware of the purpose of the assessment and understand how it will impact their final grade whilst teachers must ensure that the assessment is authentic and encompasses a variety of forms.
+Assessment in the Secondary is both continuous and cumulative and takes a variety of forms - both formative and summative.
+Students must be aware of the purpose of the assessment and understand how it will impact their reported grade whilst teachers must ensure that the assessment is authentic and in line with the respective programme.